vernak2539/octopus-ssh-tentacle-registration/README.md

 ## What it does

-It registers an Linux agent with the Octopus Server via the API.
+It registers a Linux agent with the Octopus Server via the API.
 To handle registration, the following occurs:

 1. Looks for a file that contains the Octopus machine id (stored in step #3)
     * If file is found, it will not try to register machine (i.e. good for repeated chef runs)